nimbinatus/nimbinatus/README.md

 I'm a developer advocate and a devops fanatic.

-You'll often find me at my local meetups like [Austin DevOps](https://github.com/Austin-Devops) and [Cloud Austin](https://www.meetup.com/CloudAustin/).
+You'll often find me at my local meetups like [Austin DevOps](https://github.com/Austin-Devops) and [Cloud Austin](https://www.meetup.com/CloudAustin/) or co-organizing and hosting events like [DevOpsDays Austin](https://devopsdays.org/austin) or [PyTexas](https://pytexas.org/2025).
 Want to know where I'm going to be next or curious regarding what I talk about?
 I've got my recent talks up and my upcoming talks on [my speaking portfolio](https://speaking.nimbinatus.com).

 Need to get in touch?
 The best way to do that is to use [my Linktree](https://linktr.ee/nimbinatus).